dvoytenko/web-history-api/problem.md

 There's another annoyance with using history stack for this use case.
 E.g. a popup could create a new history state.
 However, if a web page is reloaded, it'd not typically want to re-open a popup.
 Thus this history state is not very useful - it's more of a filler to intercept the back button.
-The back button support, in this case, is more comparable to the Esc key handling, which most of such UIs currently do anyway.
-In fact, maybe a simpler approach for the new API to allow the history state to be bound to the Esc key, which will be automatically emited when the state is popped.
+The back button support, in this case, is more comparable to the <kbd>Esc</kbd> key handling, which most of such UIs currently do anyway.
+In fact, maybe a simpler approach for the new API to allow the history state to be bound to the <kbd>Esc</kbd> key, which will be automatically emited when the state is popped.

 ### Preserving history state